-Last November, my husband and I travelled to Aotearoa to visit my daughter.
-We had a two week stopover in Malaysia, thoroughly appreciating the heat, vibrant colours and friendliness of the people we met there.
+Last November, my husband and I travelled to New Zealand to visit my daughter.
+We had a two-week stopover in Malaysia, where we thoroughly appreciated the heat, vibrant colours, and friendliness of the people we met there.
 We quickly got used to the cheap, delicious street food, so much so that we had a bit of a shock arriving in expensive Auckland.

 I often sit and reminisce about my daughter as a baby, clinging on to me like a little koala bear, and now she’s living on the opposite side of the planet—time certainly does fly.
 I have always encouraged Rosie to travel, although I didn’t expect her to settle in NZ… admittedly I have very mixed feelings about this.
-I am thrilled she is happy, in work, has wonderful friends and is enjoying all the delights of NZ, but I miss her so much, and in my gut there’s a part of me who wants her back under my wing, clinging to me, safe in my arms.
+I am thrilled she is happy in her work, has wonderful friends and is enjoying all the delights of NZ, but I miss her so much, and in my gut there’s a part of me who wants her back under my wing, clinging to me, safe in my arms.
 She was such a shy child hiding behind me—it’s hard to believe now that you can’t shut her up!

-My husband and I are used to staying in hostels and tents—rarely do we stay in luxury, so our treat to ourselves was to stay in a divine house in Coromandel for Christmas.
-Unfortunately the weather was cool and dreary, but we still had a good time, joined by Rosie’s friends, mostly non-Kiwis who had ended up in New Zealand.
-We cooked a traditional English Christmas dinner, and were entranced by the addition of grapefruit fresh from the tree.
+My husband and I are used to staying in hostels and tents—rarely do we stay in luxury, so our treat to ourselves was to stay in a divine house on the Coromandel Peninsula for Christmas.
+Unfortunately, the weather was cool and dreary, but we still had a good time, joined by Rosie’s friends—mostly non-Kiwis who had ended up in New Zealand.
+We cooked a traditional English Christmas dinner and were entranced by the addition of grapefruit fresh from the tree.

-From Wellington we got the ferry over to the South Island, Rosie had to return to work so off we went in her little white car, that she had lent us.
-Arriving in Christchurch, I was completely shocked by the devastation caused by the 2011 quake.
-I was also very impressed by what is now happening there, the regeneration of the city.
+From Wellington, we got the ferry over to the South Island.
+Rosie had to return to work, so off we went in her little white car that she had leant us.
+Arriving in Christchurch, I was utterly shocked by the devastation caused by the 2011 quake.
+I was also very impressed by what is happening there now, the regeneration of the city.
 We loved the cardboard cathedral and the shipping container shopping mall.
 We were very moved by the stories we heard there, talking with a museum attendant, a road worker, a cafe worker, all with their own painful memories of the earthquake.

-I remember when I was travelling, same age as Rosie, I fell in love with Israel/Palestine and after spending a couple of years there I considered permanently staying, even though we were spending lots of time in bomb shelters.
+I remember back when I was travelling—the same age Rosie is now—I fell in love with Israel/Palestine, and after spending a couple of years there I considered permanently staying, even though we were spending lots of time in bomb shelters.
 So when Rosie mentioned she was tempted by the cheap rent and beautiful surroundings of Christchurch, aka Quake City, I understood the fear my mum would have felt back then.

-Pammie Michell is a mother of two travelling children who loves to visit different cultures.
-She is a mindfulness teacher, and volunteers in her spare time at a local refugee centre.
+Pammie Michell is from the United Kingdom.
+She is a mindfulness teacher who loves to visit different cultures, and volunteers in her spare time at a local refugee centre.